jacobkap/ucrbook/docs/10_ucr_county.md

 Now we'll look at data from Maine, as shown in Table \@ref(tab:countyPopulationGroupStatsMaine).
 Here, results are much better: there is a narrow range in values meaning that the imputation would be very similar to the real values.
 This is driven mainly by Maine being a tiny state, with only one city larger than 50,000 people (Portland) and Maine being an extremely safe state so most places have zero murders+gun-assaults.
 In cases like this, where both crime and population size are consistent across the state (which is generally caused by everywhere having low crime), this imputation process can work well.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
-<caption>(\#tab:countyPopulationGroupStatsMaine)The mean, median, minimum, and maximum agency-level murder count in Maine for all population groups in the 2022 Offenses Known and Clearances by Arrests data, based on agencies reporting their last month of data was in December.</caption>
+<caption>(\#tab:countyPopulationGroupStatsMaine)The mean, median, minimum, 90th percentile, and maximum agency-level murder count in Maine for all population groups in the 2022 Offenses Known and Clearances by Arrests data, based on agencies reporting their last month of data was in December.</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Population Group </th>
    <th style="text-align:right;"> Mean Murder </th>
    <th style="text-align:right;"> Median Murder </th>
+   <th style="text-align:right;"> 90th Percentile Murder </th>
-   <th style="text-align:right;"> Minimum Murder </th>
+   <th style="text-align:left;"> Minimum Murder </th>
-   <th style="text-align:left;"> Max Murder </th>
+   <th style="text-align:right;"> Max Murder </th>
   </tr>
  </thead>
 <tbody>